GoogleCloudPlatform/podcast/site/content/post/episode-70-drone-ci-with-brad-rydzewksi-and-jessie-frazelle/index.md

 FRANCESC: That's decent.
 Good.
 OK, so the last cool thing of the week for today is again, Cloud SQL.
 But this [INAUDIBLE] is now MySQL.

 As you know, we announced that during Cloud Next.
-And there's a blog post written about how you can use it for geospatial applications.
+And there's a blog post written about how you can use it for geo-spatial applications.
 And I think it's very interesting, because it actually comes from our friends in the Codelabs.

 Yeah, we had them before.
 We had them specifically one episode, we had [INAUDIBLE] on episode 41.
 And they do a lot of really cool things with maps.

 And now they're talking about how they actually do these and how do the queries about oh, how do I find these things in the map?
 Storing old information on PostgreSQL with Cloud SQL.
 So it's a very interesting blog post with a lot of really interesting detail, a lot of cool graphs and maps and diagrams.
-So if you're interested on geospatial applications, and specifically SQL, MySQL, or PostgreSQL, go check it out.
+So if you're interested on geo-spatial applications, and specifically SQL, MySQL, or PostgreSQL, go check it out.

 MARK:  Awesome.
 Well, why don't we go chat with our friends Brad and Jessie and see what they're up to?